 From square boxes to sloping roof lines to coke bottle shapes, car lines have evolved.
 Sometimes they just went way wrong.

-I’ve had my fair share of cars and they were in several shapes and lines.
+I’ve had my fair share of cars and their shapes and lines were polar opposites.
 My 1966 Imapla (my first car) was long and sleek, my next car was a Dodge Dart boxy but with a good roof line.
-Oh but it got worse, my new car was ….wait for it…..a Ford Granada.
+Oh but it got worse, my first nearly new car was ….wait for it…..a Ford Granada.
 Yes…boxy…maybe a little roof line, but it got me around.

 After that a series of car including a ’70 Chevelle (you know those great lines), a European Ford Escort (while stationed overseas) and a 83 Camaro (that had great lines on that one).
 I owned one more Granada and a VW Rabbit (diesel) and two Toyota Celicas ( like the lies of those), a couple pickups and my two Vettes and my Mustang.
-They spanned decades and a lot of different lines.
+They spanned decades and many different design lines.

-The absolute worse were the pumpkin or watermelon seed cars (that’s my own coinage).
+The absolute worse were the pumpkin or watermelon seed cars (that’s my coinage).

 Here’s an example: 1996 Chevy Impala